 The Dutch lady walks too slowly for me, but I enjoy staying with her until the next stop, where she meets friends and stays while I carry on.
 No hard feelings; we all walk our own camino our own way and at our own pace, and we’ll probably meet again somewhere down the line.
 See, I can do the present-in-the-moment, letting-go thing.
 I can even ignore my wet shoes.

 Outside Sahagún is a small chapel surrounded by trees, and two stone statues either side of the trail marking the official half-way point of the Francés.
-In Sahagún you can actually get a half-way certificate too, from the Santuario de la Peregrina on the left hand side leaving town.
+In Sahagún you can actually get a half-way certificate too, from the tourismo just as you come into town.

 After this little beauty spot it’s pretty much just straight ahead, through some grey and awful suburbs.
 I’d like to find a bar to rest for a minute, but I keep chasing the arrows and before I know it I am in town proper.
 There is a bar with a wedge shaped outdoor area shaded by trees right in front of me and I go for it.
 While I drink my anchor beer in the shade, I check my guidebook to see if there are any rooms nearby, and there seems to be a hostal just around the corner.
 And they have a room.
 A lovely room where I can lock and unlock the door, shower as long as I like, dry my shoes in front of the radiator, hang my laundry over the shower rail, sleep in tomorrow … and they have a restaurant downstairs too!
 Yes.
 It is time for a camino treat.